Updated: Apr 10

 2. We are hungry for more than food.
 As followers of the Bread of Life, we aren't satisfied by mere physical food.
 It fills up our bellies but not our souls.
 First and foremost, we hunger and thirst for Him.
 We are desperate to "taste and see that the Lord is good" (Psalm 34:8).
 Fasting from what we can taste and see brings us closer to experiencing the One our souls truly desire.

 3. To battle against sin and temptation.
 Denying ourselves some temporary pleasure builds up spiritual muscles that help us walk more obediently with the Lord.
 Worldly wisdom would assume us to be less patient and more "on edge" while denying ourselves food.
 "Hangry" was coined out of that very experience; we can become so hungry we get agitated and angry.
 The exact opposite happens when fasting.
-The Fruit of the Spirit become more abundant when fasting.
+The Fruit of the Spirit becomes more abundant when fasting.
 Miraculously, I find myself more patient and gentle with my children when I am fasting.

 4. To experience more joy and thankfulness.
 Fasting is temporary, it has a definite end in sight.
 When we resume eating, we feel an incredible sense of gratitude for something as simple as breakfast.
 It's much like enduring sickness.
 When health returns, we are overcome by the great gift of feeling good again.